-The SLEEP Mode is entered when a HALT instruction is executed and when the IDLEN bit in the SMOD register is low.
+The SLEEP Mode is entered when an HALT instruction is executed and when the IDLEN bit in the SMOD register is low.
 In the SLEEP1 mode the CPU will be stopped.
-However the $f{SUB}$ and $f{S}$ clocks will continue to operate if the LVDEN is "1" or the Watchdog Timer function is enabled and if its clock source is chosen via configuration option to come from the $f{SUB}$ .
+However the f{SUB} and f{S} clocks will continue to operate if the LVDEN is "1" or the Watchdog Timer function is enabled and if its clock source is chosen via configuration option to come from the f{SUB} .